 If there is one thing to be learned from urban planning in Canberra, then it is to plan your bike paths early, otherwise, they are likely to be forgotten.
 As a cyclist, we should be interested in the redevelopment of the Weston Basin on Lake Burley Griffin by the National Capital Authority.

-It is one of the quirks of Canberra that while we have a territory government, the ACT Government is not responsible for all the ACT.
-Canberra is more like Rome and in the centre is Vatican City.
-Here we call it the Parliamentary Triangle, and it is ruled by the National Capital Authority (NCA).
 The domain of the National Capital Authority is bigger than one would think as it includes everything 200 m around the edges of the Parliamentary Triangle and Lake Burley Griffin itself.
 The National Capital Authority is the protector of the sacrosanct.

 Weston Basin is the Weston Basin on Lake Burley Griffin is the forefront of Civic with the National Museum of Australia on one side and Commonwealth Ave Bridge on the other.
 It has had a chequered history with highlights such as the container village but has become increasingly tired in recent years and is due for renewal.
 The National Capital Authority has decided now is a good time to do something about it.